Studying abroad is all about planning – and one of the most important things to plan is your budget.

 Renting your own apartment or a room in a share house.
 If you are living with others, communal areas will be shared.
 But if you rent your own apartment, you will have the whole place to yourself.

-Cost: One-bedroom units in Perth cost an average of $472 per week, not including bills or utilities.
-Renting a room may cost you $250–$300 per week, depending on how many people you are sharing with.
-Keep in mind that rent prices vary between suburbs.
+Cost: One-bedroom units in Perth cost an average of $650 per week, not including bills or utilities.
+Renting a room may cost you $250–$350 per week, depending on how many people you share with.
+Rent prices vary between suburbs.
 If you live further outside the city centre, you’ll likely pay less in rent.

 Homestay